Top 10 Oregon Summer Hikes

 Closest town: Oakridge

-Mileage: 11.25 miles out and back w/ 3,190 ft. elevation gain
+Mileage: 11.25 miles round trip w/ 3,190 ft. elevation gain

 Difficulty: Very difficult (some route finding is involved)